-This Chipotle Copycat Cilantro Lime Rice is the perfect copycat recipe for all of you Chipotle lovers.
+This Chipotle Cilantro Lime Rice is the perfect copycat recipe for all of you Chipotle lovers.
 It's full of fresh, zesty flavors and the perfect base for your next burrito bowl!
 Ready in under 30 minutes and couldn't be easier with this rice cooker method.

 Jump to: